PhilHealth C-Section Coverage 2026: Benefits, Amounts & How to Claim

 Conclusion

-PhilHealth's C-section coverage provides meaningful financial protection — roughly ₱25,000–₱28,000 in total benefits — but does not cover the full cost at private hospitals.
-Pair it with HMO coverage when possible, confirm your eligibility at least 3 months before delivery, and always verify the hospital's PhilHealth accreditation.
+PhilHealth's C-section coverage now provides substantial financial protection — roughly ₱65,750–₱70,750+ in total benefits at Level 2/3 hospitals — and at most public hospital wards now fully covers the typical billed cost.
+Pair it with HMO coverage when possible at private hospitals, confirm your eligibility at least 3 months before delivery, and always verify the hospital's PhilHealth accreditation.
+For the full announcement context see our PhilHealth maternity benefits hike news post.
 For full maternity planning, review our PhilHealth Maternity Benefits Guide and C-section cost guide.